 The maps below are generalized graphics that were produced to illustrate the extent of new wetland mapping since 1996.

 The Planning and Zoning Commission approved the Anchorage Wetlands Management Plan (AWMP) on April 8, 2013.
-The Public Hearing Draft of the AWMP now will be forwarded to the Anchorage Assembly with a recommendation of approval as adopted in Planning and Zoning Commission Resolution No. 2013-017, dated June 3, 2013.
+The Public Hearing Draft of the AWMP was forwarded to the Anchorage Assembly with a recommendation of approval as adopted in Planning and Zoning Commission Resolution No. 2013-017, dated June 3, 2013.

 The Planning and Zoning Commission's recommended changes to the Anchorage Wetlands Management Plan revision is shown in a track-change version below.